plantain-00/file-uploader-component/README.md

 --- | --- | ---
-accept | string? | the extension names in the file chosen dialog multiple | boolean? | whether multiple file can be selected locale | string? | support "zh-cn" for now name | string? | will be the key of the file in `FormData` url | string? | the upload API url method | string? | the upload API method
+accept | string? | the extension names in the file chosen dialog multiple | boolean? | whether multiple file can be selected locale | Locale? | the locale object name | string? | will be the key of the file in `FormData` url | string? | the upload API url method | string? | the upload API method